Foot & Ankle Treatment

 Surgical & Nonsurgical Solutions to Foot Pain in the Larger San Francisco Bay Area

 A study from the Institute of Preventive Foot Health found that nearly 80 percent of people over 21 have had at least one problem with their feet.
 Yet only 59 percent of people said they went to a specialist to address it.

-Muir Orthopaedic Specialists (MOS) takes a multifaceted approach to foot, ankle, toe and heel pain, conditions and treatment.
+Muir Orthopaedic Specialists (MOS) takes a multifaceted approach to foot, ankle, toe, and heel pain treatment.
 Our physicians specializing in foot and ankle orthopedics have undergone five years of residency, plus fellowship study and certification in this specific area of the body.
-These orthopedic surgeons and their physician assistants are uniquely trained and experienced in treating every condition related to the foot and ankle, from the simplest infection to the most complex issues requiring surgery.
+These orthopedic surgeons and their physician assistants are uniquely trained and experienced in treating every condition related to the foot and ankle, from the simplest injuries to the most complex issues requiring surgery.

 Drs.
 Kou and Moorthy share their expertise

 Treatment Options at Muir Orthopaedic Specialists

 Following diagnosis, we generally try to treat ankle and foot pain and conditions with the least invasive methods.
 When necessary, surgical correction can be the best solution, and we are especially trained and skilled in the latest, most effective procedures.

 Medications can relieve inflammation, ease pain and slow bone loss in the foot and ankle.
 Prior to starting medication, it is important to consult a doctor who can identify the cause of the pain and recommend appropriate medications.

 Before a person purchases a support device, he or she should be seen by an orthopedic specialist to learn if a brace, orthotics or orthopedic shoe would be a helpful treatment option for the cause of the problem.
 Our orthopedists use many types of braces, orthotics, and custom shoes to address underlying conditions and reduce pain in the foot and ankle.